intel/sawr/sawr_description/hardware/Assembly/INSTRUCTIONS.md

      text-align:justify;text-justify:inter-ideograph;line-height:15.75pt;
      mso-list:l8 level1 lfo10;tab-stops:list 36.0pt'><span style='font-size:
      10.5pt;font-family:"Helvetica",sans-serif;mso-fareast-font-family:"Times New Roman";
-     color:#272727'>Using 갾custom갿 cable, connect the 2nd servo to pass-through power connector of DC-DC power convertor.<span
+     color:#272727'>Using 혖gcustom혖h cable, connect the 2nd servo to pass-through power connector of DC-DC power convertor.<span
      style='mso-spacerun:yes'>&nbsp; </span>This cable can be created by modifying a normal <span class=SpellE>Dynamixel</span> cable.<span
-     style='mso-spacerun:yes'>&nbsp; </span>Pay attention to the polarity of wires.&nbsp;<u>The 갾red갿 wire (the center wire of the <span class=SpellE>Dynamixel</span>
+     style='mso-spacerun:yes'>&nbsp; </span>Pay attention to the polarity of wires.&nbsp;<u>The 혖gred혖h wire (the center wire of the <span class=SpellE>Dynamixel</span>
-     cable) connects to OV out on the DC-DC convertor and the 갾black갿 wire connects to GND</u>.
+     cable) connects to OV out on the DC-DC convertor and the 혖gblack혖h wire connects to GND</u>.
 See wiring diagram, and note especially the keying on the <span class=SpellE>Dynamixel</span> cables.<span
      style='mso-spacerun:yes'>&nbsp; </span>Unfortunately you will have to use